Thinning Hair? Catch it before it’s too late

 Over 50% of men and women will experience thinning hair at some point in their lives, which will usually lead to hair loss and eventual baldness.
 The good news for those experiencing thinning hair is that now is the best time to act.
 Thinning hair, or in other words, the early stages of hair loss, is the best time to reverse the problem and will ensure the highest chances of a full recovery.

 After years of treating thousands of cases of thinning hair, The Belgravia Centre has found by closely monitoring every case, that the problem can almost always be fully reversed if caught at the early stages.
 This means that the hair thinning will be stopped and the hair’s appearance could visually return to its original state from the use of a Belgravia treatment course.
-Our hair loss success stories are testament to this – they contain comments written by patients who have received success from a Belgravia treatment course from our comments book or Facebook page, as well as their hair growth photo-scans (which are taken of every patient who visits one of our clinics).
+Our hair loss success stories are testament to this – they contain comments from patients who have received success from a Belgravia treatment course – taken from our clinic comments books, the Belgravia Facebook page or Google+ pages – alongside their hair growth photo-scans (which are taken of every patient who visits one of our clinics).

 But what’s the difference between thinning hair and hair loss?